 The war on science has at least three fronts.

 First, there is the widely reported political war on science, widely and erroneously believed to be waged exclusively by conservatives, when in reality, progressives are just as eager to throw science under the bus when it suits their agenda.
-(ACSH President Hank Campbell and I wrote an entire book about this topic, called Science Left Behind.)
 As a general rule, when science and political activists clash, the activists usually win.

 Second, there is the legal war on science, in which unscrupulous lawyers use scientific uncertainty against science to score jackpot verdicts and settlements.
 All a lawyer has to do is accuse a product of causing cancer, and many companies are willing to fork over cash just to make the lawyer go away, even if the product doesn't cause cancer.
 Precisely this sort of shakedown is going on right now in California, which is why the answer to the question, "Will Lawyers Destroy Science?" is an emphatic, "Yes, they absolutely could."

 Third, there is the journalistic war on science.
 Of the three, this one may be the most insidious, since the war is conducted in high-profile media outlets by practitioners who don't understand science or hide behind a false pretense of "transparency" and "balance."
 Indeed, the journalistic war on science is complex because there are two different wars: an accidental war and an insidious war.

 The "accidental war" is carried out by usually well-meaning but utterly clueless science and health journalists who think they are helping communicate science but are actually undermining it.
 There is perhaps no better example than what happened recently: Media outlets all over the world reported that asparagus is linked to cancer.
 It is not.
 Amazingly, the research upon which these journalists based their false report didn't even mention asparagus.
 No matter.
 The story, aided by click-bait headlines, spread around the globe in a matter of hours, attracting millions of readers.